My First experience in Australia

 During this period, my learning was invaluable.

-1-I discovered the importance of networking,
+1-I discovered the importance of networking, especially in a new country.

 2-I learned to draft my resume according to Australian standards and to build and maintain new relationships.